-Q18: If my institution was awarded a prize in 2018, can we reapply for more funding for the same project?
+Q18: If my institution was awarded a prize in a previous round, can we reapply for more funding for the same project?

-A18: No. Those 2018 winners who are reapplying must do so with a new project proposal.
+A18: No. Winners who are reapplying must do so with a new project proposal.

 Q19: Can we submit more than one application with different collaborators?

 A19: Institutions may appear on more than one project proposal team, however, may only submit one proposal as a lead applicant.